naluthi/HealthApp-iOS/README.md

 ## Diagnosis AI Page

-This page implements the diagnostic feature of the chatbot.
+This page shows the resulting implementation of the diagnostic chatbot including the entire process from prompt creation to the response from the program.

 <p align="left">
   <img src="assets/diagnosisAI-ui.png" alt="Diagnosis AI Detail" width="200" style="margin-right: 10px;"/>